Reforging the White Republic

 Winner of the Peter Seaborg Award for Civil War Scholarship

 During Reconstruction, former abolitionists in the North had a golden opportunity to pursue true racial justice and permanent reform in America.
-But why, after the sacrifice made by thousands of Civil War patriots to arrive at this juncture, did the moment slip away, leaving many whites throughout the North and South more racist than before?
-Edward J. Blum takes a fresh look at this question in Reforging the White Republic: Race, Religion, and American Nationalism, 1865-1898, where he focuses on the vital role that religion played in reunifying northern and southern whites into a racially segregated society.
-He tells the fascinating story of how northern Protestantism, once the catalyst for racial egalitarianism, promoted the image of a "white republic" that conflated whiteness, godliness, and nationalism.
+But after the sacrifice made by thousands of Union soldiers to arrive at this juncture, the moment soon slipped away, leaving many whites throughout the North and South more racist than before.
+Edward J. Blum takes a fresh look at the reasons for this failure in Reforging the White Republic, focusing on the vital role that religion played in reunifying northern and southern whites into a racially segregated society.
 A blend of history and social science, Reforging the White Republic offers a surprising perspective on the forces of religion as well as nationalism and imperialism at a critical point in American history.

 Edward J. Blum is professor of history at San Diego State University, coauthor of The Color of Christ: The Son of God and the Saga of Race in America, and author of W. E. B. DuBois, American Prophet.
 He coedits the blog Then & Now for Christian Century.